 Ryan earned his medical degree at Stanford University School of Medicine, where he also completed a residency in otolaryngology – head and neck surgery.
 He completed a fellowship in advanced head and neck cancer and endocrine surgery at UCSF.
 He joined the UCSF faculty in 2011.

-Ryan has authored more than 80 articles in medical journals and several book chapters.
-He is regularly invited to lecture and serve on panels around the country and at UCSF on various aspects of head and neck surgery, salivary duct surgery, and head and neck ultrasound.
+Ryan has authored more than 100 articles in medical journals and several book chapters.
+He is regularly invited to lecture and serve on panels around the country, internationally and at UCSF on various aspects of head and neck surgery, salivary duct surgery, and head and neck ultrasound, and has given over 200 lectures and presentations.
 He co-directs two annual UCSF-sponsored conferences, one on innovations in otolaryngology – head and neck surgery and one on new techniques in salivary duct surgery.